Lukajekul/energy-log-parser/README.md

 ## License

-This project is for demonstration purposes only.
+This project is licensed under the MIT License.

-All rights reserved.
-You may not use, copy, modify, or distribute this code without explicit written permission from the author.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for details.